 However, when stress is overwhelming or persistent, the NEM circuit breakers can start to malfunction.
 Disruption of any one or more of these two components (and six circuits) within the NEM stress response can lead to negative consequences.
 The degree of damage to the NEM stress response will determine the degree of the body’s overall weakness and clinical symptoms.
 In addition, the clinical presentation is heavily influenced by our genetic makeup and lifestyle choices.
 Everyone’s response to stress, therefore, is different.
 Some people can tolerate and in fact thrive on stress, whether physical or emotional.
 Others may have a nervous breakdown with the slightest insult.
 Everyone reaches a tipping point where the body is under too much stress to handle though.
 Ultimately, your body’s symptoms resulting from excessive stress reflect the health of your NEM stress response system.

-The process of supporting and optimizing the NEM stress response when it has become dysfunctional is known as NEM therapy.
+The process of supporting and optimizing the NEM stress response when it has become dysfunctional is known as NEM Nutritional Program.

 This approach has four foundational principles.

-Before we dive into the details and mechanics of NEM therapy, it is important to understand the philosophical basis of this holistic healing approach.
+Before we dive into the details and mechanics of NEM Nutritional Program, it is important to understand the philosophical basis of this holistic healing approach.
 It relies on four basic biological principles of natural medicine.

 First, we believe the body is a closed ecosystem capable of self-maintenance and self-healing under normal circumstances.
 When this internal repair mechanism is overwhelmed by stressors, break down occurs.
 This is usually the result of excessive and/or chronic stress, either physical or emotional.
 The body then enters a state of decompensation, and symptoms surface as warning signs to us of internal derangement.
 Oftentimes, the weakest organ system of the body is the first one to give way.
 Those with constitutionally weak adrenals relative to other stronger organ systems may manifest adrenal fatigue.
 Those with cardiac weakness may manifest a heart attack, and those with a weak gastric system manifest a gastric ulcer, just to mention a few examples.
 This is one reason why some people can have severe stress but no adrenal fatigue.
 They may develop cardiac disease instead, if that is their weakest organ system.